Install AppExchange Packages (Also Like a Superhero)

 When the package finishes installing, your org displays the Installed Packages page in Setup.
-From here, you can view details for individual packages and perform administrative tasks, like uninstallations.
+From here, you can view details for individual packages and perform administrative tasks, such as uninstallations.
 For now, you just want to see the Adoption Dashboards’ functionality firsthand.
 Let’s do that.

-The app includes 2 dashboards.
-The first focuses on user behavior, like the number of logins by region or role.
+The app includes two dashboards.
+The first focuses on user behavior, such as the number of logins by region or role.
 The second focuses on usage of key objects, such as the number of new account records created.
 User adoption data is at the top of your list of requirements, so let’s drill into the first dashboard.

 - In the Salesforce navigation menu, click Dashboards.

-- In Lightning Experience, click All Dashboards and then click Salesforce Adoption Dashboards.
+- In Lightning Experience, click All Folders and then click Salesforce Adoption Dashboards.
 In Salesforce Classic, click Salesforce Adoption Dashboards.

-Click 1 - User Adoption (Logins) to open the User Adoption
+- Click 1 - User Adoption (Logins) to open the User Adoption dashboard.

-Even without production data, you can see that the dashboard provides all the functionality you were looking for in your AppExchange strategy, like who’s logging in most (1) and least (2).
-There’s also data that could come in handy down the road, like total logins (3) and logins by role (4).
+Even without production data, you can see that the dashboard provides all the functionality you were looking for in your AppExchange strategy, such as who’s logging in most (1) and least (2).
+There’s also data that could come in handy down the road, such as total logins (3) and logins by role (4).
 Because you did things like an AppExchange Superhero, nothing in the dashboard required building or configuration on your part.
 Instead, you can spend that time getting Ursa Major’s sales team to 100% adoption.
 Speaking of which, let’s see how that might unfold.

 Imagine that a week has passed since you installed the Adoption Dashboards app in your test org.
 In that time, you continued testing the app and experimenting with its functionality.
 Finding that it met your needs in its default configuration, you went ahead and installed the app in production.
 Looking now at the User Adoption dashboard with live data, here’s what you see.

-On the left (1), you have a clear picture of which sales reps (1) are logging in to Salesforce regularly.
-On the right (2), you see a few reps who are ready to make a Wall of Fame debut, with maybe a gentle nudge from you.
-You decide to reach out to the reps to schedule some hands-on training.
+On the left (1), you have a clear picture of who is logging in to Salesforce regularly.
+On the right (2), you see a few people who can benefit from a gentle nudge.
+You decide to reach out to them to schedule some hands-on training.
 You'll also show them Trailhead and help them sign up, so that they can get in on the learning goodness.
 Because Ursa Major is adding to its sales team every quarter, you decide to keep the dashboard around to monitor adoption on an ongoing basis.

 In the first unit, you learned that AppExchange isn’t just a tool in your utility belt—it’s a community.
 And as a newly minted AppExchange Superhero, you’ve become an important part of that community.
 Your greatest power there?
-No, it’s not your ability to craft error-defying processes in Process Builder.
+No, it’s not your ability to heroically find and install solutions.
 It’s your feedback!
-After you try or buy an offering, make sure to share your experience in a review.
-By writing a review, you help fellow superheroes understand whether a solution or consulting service is worth their time.
-You also help the provider understand what’s working and what’s not, which can drive improvements in future versions.
+After you try or buy a solution, or work with a consultant, share your experience in a review.
+By writing a review, you help fellow superheroes understand whether a solution or consultant is right for them.
+You also help the solution provider or consultant understand what’s working and what’s not, which can drive future improvements.
 To write a review, go to the Reviews tab on a listing and click Write Review.